suvanbanerjee/H2O/README.md

 # H2O

-This branch is for people who wants just a simple water drinking reminder.
-Nothing fancy here, just a simple reminder to drink water every hour.
+This is a project i build for myself but i decided to share it with the world.
+It is a simple program that can be used to calculate the amount of water you should drink daily. and send you notifications to remind you to drink water.
+It is built with python and pyler library.

-## How to use
+## Installation
+To install the program, you need to have python installed on your computer.
+If you don't have python installed, you can download it from [here](https://www.python.org/downloads/).

-1. Clone the repository
+- Clone the repository
-2. Switch to the `simple` branch by running `git checkout simple`
-3. install the dependencies with `pip install -r requirements.txt`
-4. add this main.pyw to your startup folder (If you don't know how to do that, just google it)
+- Open the terminal and navigate to the project directory
+- run config.py file to set your details

-## Note
+## How it works
-open the `main.pyw` file and change the `time_interval` variable to the number of minutes you want to be reminded to drink water.
-The default is 60 minutes.

-### Do check the `main` branch for a better version of this project.